cerebraljam/naive_bayes_author_notebook/README.md

 This notebook uses Naive Bayes, which naively consider each word as independent events.
 This isn't true in reality, but allows us to run a simple function over all words without too much computer horse power.

+* Add more authors, which will give a better distribution of common words, and make the one less used stand out.
 * The accuracy could most probably be improved by using markov chains.
 To do in a future notebook...
 * An other approach would be through machine learning, whatever the model used... also for a future notebook.